modolabs/Kurogo-Mobile-Web/doc/Guide/themes.rst

 -----------------------------------
 It's recommended that you build a new theme by duplicating the default theme, editing its theme CSS, and replacing key image files.
 This allows you to quickly switch back to the default theme to check the effect of changes you're making in your new theme, or to revert to a working theme if you run into trouble.

+The first decision to make is whether you want to make the extra effort to create high-resolution assets as part of :ref:`hdpi`.
+This extra effort (consisting of several extra versions of up to dozens of image files) can yield noticeably sharper-looking images on high-end devices.
+Don't worry if you're not sure or change your mind; you can always start with the default (simpler) theme structure and refine later with as much or as little high-density optimization as you like.

-In *SITE_DIR/themes*, duplicate the *default* directory and give the new directory a descriptive name.
+In *SITE_DIR/themes*, duplicate either the *default* (simpler) or *hi-def* (optimized for high-density displays) directory and give the new directory a descriptive name.

 In your site's Kurogo administration console, go to the *Site Configuration > Theme* page and select your new theme, and click the "Save" button.